guoyanghg/Finger-Vein-Platform/README.md

 # Finger-Vein-Platform
-本项目分为两部分，主平台以及演示程序，细节如下
-## 主平台功能介绍
+This project consists of two modules, "Main Platform" and "Demo Platform".
-Platform Function Introduction
+## Main Platform

 * Algorithm Execution Module
 The algorithm execution module is divided into two modes, namely single and double mode.